anr-bmbf-pivot/draft-lenders-dns-cns/draft-lenders-dns-cns.md

 # Introduction

-Low power and lossy networks (LLNs), such as IEEE 802.15.4 or LoRaWAN, often come with restrictions to the protocol data unit (PDU) in the link layer.
+Constrained networks {{-cns}}, such as IEEE 802.15.4 or LoRaWAN, often come with restrictions to the protocol data unit (PDU) in the link layer.
 While adoption layers such as 6LoWPAN
 {{?RFC4944}} and SCHC {{?RFC8724}} provide mitigation in the form of compression and fragmentation to allow for IPv6 traffic, restricting the application data to a minimum size greatly increases reliability.
-This document provides guidance on the composition of DNS messages to prevent fragmentation in LLNs.
+This document provides guidance on the composition of DNS messages to prevent fragmentation in constrained networks.

 # Terminology